Chinese Circles

 With some professional help from experts in the USA, I have reissued the first three novels in paperback and Kindle.
 All the original Amazon reviews from ten years ago have been lost, which was a significant disappointment.
 So I decided to obtain new reviews with the Online Book Club, which are being received almost daily, and 98% have 5 or 4 stars.

 As an example here is the first review I received this year.
-There are currently 95 others like it.
+There are currently over 150 others like it.
+50% give it 5 stars, while 49% give it 4 stars.
 Honest!
 Test whether I’m telling the truth by looking at Reviews

 • The Japanese army fought their way into Shanghai in August 1937, and four years later, on the same day they attacked Pearl Harbour, they invaded Hong Kong.